chinapedia/wikipedia.abstract.en/Page/Jainism.md

 _Dravya_ (Substance)

-Dravya.jpeg The _dravya_ in Jainism are fundamental entities, called _astikaya_ (literally, 'collection that exists').
+The _dravya_ in Jainism are fundamental entities, called _astikaya_ (literally, 'collection that exists').
 They are believed to be eternal, and the ontological building blocks that constitute and explain all existence, whether perceived or not.

 According to the Śvētāmbara tradition of Jainism, there are five eternal substances in existence: Soul (_jiva_), Matter (_pudgala_), Space (_akasha_), motion (_Dharma_) and rest (_Adharma_).[21]
 To this list of five, the Digambara Jain tradition adds "Time" (_kala_) as the sixth eternal substance.[22]
 In both traditions, the substance of space is conceptualized as "world space" (_lokakasha_) and "non-world space" (_alokiakasha_).
 Further, both soul and matter are considered as active ontological substances, while the rest are inactive.[23]
 Another categorization found in Jain philosophy is _jiva_ and _ajiva_, the latter being all _dravya_ that is not _jiva_.